 Usually found in high-end automotive workshops, this clever system creates highly specific paints to order.
 The computerised colour retrieval system offers 60,000 colours in-house.
 It offers high-speed, accurate colour matching, including the exact matching of project-specific colours.
 It can mix specific quantities, regardless of volume and provides paint for finishes on a wide range of materials such as metals, fibreglass, plastics and MDF.

 For curing FRP or post-curing paint.
-Our oven provides highly accurate temperature control and can be programmed to follow a set temperature profile up to 100 degrees Celcius.
+Our oven provides highly accurate temperature control and can be programmed to follow a set temperature profile up to 100 degrees Celsius.
 At 8m long, 6m wide and 4m high, it provides a very quick drying time, in a filtered, dust-free environment, allowing us to produce exceptionally high quality finishes.

 Qmotion is our high-end fully automated motion control system that allows us to move people, equipment, scenery or staging in any 3D environment.
 Originally used on small-scale projects, it came of age in 2004 when it delivered highly complex aerial sequences for the Athens Olympic opening ceremony.
 The innovative nature of our Qmotion product and team allowed us to develop this technology for diverse applications, namely for use on live and large scale public events.